 These codes make sure that each organism gets a specific name and that name is globally identified.

 The naming follows certain conventions.
 Each scientific name has two parts:

 - Generic name

 - Specific epithet

-Those two words naming system was established by Carolus Linnaeus and is accepted today by biologists worldwide.
+These two words of the naming system were established by Carolus Linnaeus and are accepted today by biologists worldwide.